How To Burn Fat Instead of Carbs: Quick Summary

 • Fat: 1400-1600 calories (156-178 grams)

-While some people could be able to have slightly more protein, it will come down to trial and error.
+While some people may be able to have slightly more protein, it will come down to trial and error.
 However, this will be very close to where you need to be if you plan to follow a keto diet.

 I guess the question is … is it worth it?
 Is keto the best approach for burning more body fat?